riscv-non-isa/server-soc-ts/platform/pal_baremetal/RDN2/README.md

 ## Base System Architecture
 **Base System Architecture** (BSA) specification specifies a hardware system architecture based on the Arm 64-bit architecture.
 Server system software such as operating systems, hypervisors, and firmware rely on this.
-It addresses PE features and key aspects of system architecture.
+It addresses HART features and key aspects of system architecture.

 For more information, download the [BSA specification](https://developer.arm.com/documentation/den0094/c/?lang=en)